10 Cute Crafts You Can Knock Out in an Afternoon

 Paint Swatch Placemat

 Make a cute, stain-proof placement in minutes with this easy project from my book InstaCraft.
 Cut a rectangle of clear contact paper, peel off the paper backing, and arrange paint swatches.
 Cover with a second layer of contact paper, then cut around paint swatches.
 Set on the table to enjoy.
-Whether you DIY or shop on Etsy, you’ll love this adorable product.

 A basic bag looks trendy with this easy step-by-step craft from Momtastic!
 You can either sew or buy a small muslin or burlap bag, and then stencil or hand-draw sunglasses or other cute designs.